BTG Pactual: Digital platform and startup initiatives

-BTG Pactual created a startup support program, a venture debt area specific to offer credit to startups, and started a fund to invest in global venture capital firms.
-The boostLAB is Banco BTG Pactual's program for connecting and leveraging startups at an advanced level.
+Additionally, the bank operates a startup support program called boostLAB, which provides mentoring and credit to early-stage companies.
+The program selects cohorts of startups periodically to participate in its initiatives.
 The partners and executives of BTG Pactual participate in the program as mentors, as well as a number of entrepreneurs, including from Silicon Valley.

 In August 2020, boostLab held the sixth edition of its startup potentiation program at the advanced level, selecting eight startups: Acordo Certo, Atta, Belvo, Conta Simples, iClubs, Ludos Pró (edtech), Provi and Rede Compras.